Few things are as frustrating (or frightening) as walking a dog who’s dead set on escaping from his harness.

 Obviously, you don’t want to purchase an escape-proof harness made from cheap, flimsy materials.
 Cheaper harnesses will be easier for your dog to chew apart and eventually bust out of.
-Instead, look for a harness made from leather, high-quality faux leather, nylon webbing or some other durable, strong and pliable material.
+Instead, look for a harness made from leather, high-quality faux leather, nylon webbing, or some other strong, pliable, and durable material.

 Manufacturers use a variety of different connector types in their designs, and it is important to select a harness that has connectors that are durable and secure.

 You may sacrifice a little convenience by doing so, as some connectors make harnesses more difficult to put on or take off, but escape-prone dogs require a bit of extra security.

 You always want to ensure that your dog is as visible to motorists as possible, particularly when it is dark outside.
 This is really true for any harness – not just escape-proof ones!

 Fortunately, many (if not most) leashes on the market feature things like reflective material in the stitching or patches, which help improve your dog’s visibility.